Alex Woo (filmmaker)

 Alex Woo is an American animator, filmmaker, and the founder and CEO of Kuku Studios, an independent animation studio.
-Woo has contributed to several acclaimed animated films and television series, including The Venture Bros., Ratatouille, WALL-E, Cars 2, The Good Dinosaur, Finding Dory, Incredibles 2, and Go!
+Woo has contributed to several acclaimed animated films and television series, including The Venture Bros., Ratatouille, WALL-E, Cars 2, The Good Dinosaur, Finding Dory and Go!
 Go!
 Cory Carson.
 He is also the director and co-writer of the Netflix animated feature In Your Dreams.

 Early life and education

 Born and raised in Saint Paul, Minnesota, Woo moved to Hong Kong as a teenager where he attended the Chinese International School.
 He later enrolled at New York University's Tisch School of the Arts, earning a Bachelor of Fine Arts in Film and Television Production.

 Career

 Early work

 Woo began his filmmaking career as an animator and storyboard artist on The Venture Bros. while studying at NYU.
 His short film Rex Steele: Nazi Smasher won a Student Academy Award.
 After graduating, he worked as a director in development at Lucasfilm Animation.